-The proposed bill aims to enhance the integrity of Washington's initiative and referendum process by implementing new requirements and prohibitions regarding signature gathering.
-It mandates that any legal voter proposing an initiative or referendum must gather at least 1,000 signatures before filing the measure with the Secretary of State.
-This requirement is intended to ensure that only proposals with a minimal level of public support advance through the legislative process.
-Additionally, the bill prohibits compensation for signature gatherers based on the number of signatures collected, addressing concerns about fraud and manipulation in the signature-gathering process.
-Violations of this prohibition can lead to civil penalties of up to $10,000 and allow citizens to bring actions against violators.
+The proposed bill aims to enhance the integrity of Washington's initiative and referendum process by implementing new procedural safeguards.
+It introduces a requirement for individuals proposing initiatives to gather at least 1,000 signatures from legal voters before filing their measures with the Secretary of State.
+This measure is intended to ensure that only proposals with a minimum level of public support advance through the legislative process, thereby reducing the risk of fraud, voter confusion, and the burden on state resources caused by duplicative filings.
+Additionally, the bill prohibits compensation for signature gatherers based on the number of signatures collected, addressing concerns about incentivizing fraudulent practices in the signature-gathering process.

 Statutes affected: Original bill: 29A.72.010, 29A.72.020, 29A.72.030